Herok4Build/IBM_HackerRank_Questions/README.md

 Questions:
-Array Rotation: Titled "Arrays:Left Rotation" -Rotating the elements of an array
+Array Rotation: Titled "Arrays:Left Rotation"

+    Rotating the elements of an array